-- ‘No win, no fee’ agreement
+A ‘No win, no fee’ agreement (Conditional Fee Agreement)

-A ‘no win, no fee’ agreement, also known as a Conditional Fee Agreement, helps protect you from financial risk when making a claim.
-This means that if you lose your case, you do not have to pay our costs.
-Your opponent’s costs are paid by insurance that we will arrange on your behalf.
+A ‘no win, no fee’ agreement, also known as a Conditional Fee Agreement (or CFA), helps protect you from financial risk when making a claim.
+Usually, the agreement will state that should you win, part of your compensation will go towards paying your legal costs.

-- Legal expenses insurance
+Legal expenses insurance